clEsperanto/pyclesperanto/README.md

 [![codecov](https://codecov.io/gh/clesperanto/pyclesperanto/branch/main/graph/badge.svg)](https://codecov.io/gh/clesperanto/pyclesperanto)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13853800.svg)](https://doi.org/10.5281/zenodo.13853800)

-__pyclEsperanto__ is the python package of [clEsperanto] - a multi-language framework for GPU-accelerated image processing.
+__pyclesperanto__ is the python package of [clEsperanto] - a multi-language framework for GPU-accelerated image processing.
 It relies on a familly of [OpenCL kernels] originated from [CLIJ].
 This python package uses [PyBind11] to wrap the C++ [CLIc] library as a processing backend.

-## Installation and Uses
+## Installation, Documentation, and Uses

-See the [documentation] for full installation instructions, guides, and examples.
+See the [documentation] for full installation instructions, guides, and examples on how to use the pyclesperanto.
-You can also find additional information in the [image.sc forum] under the tag `clesperanto`
+If you encountering any difficulties or interrogation we encourage you to raise your question in the [image.sc forum] under the tag `clesperanto`.

 ## __Code Example__